-'''

-data(agaricus.train, package='xgboost')

-data(agaricus.test, package='xgboost')

-train <- agaricus.train

-test <- agaricus.test
+'r data(agaricus.train, package='xgboost') data(agaricus.test, package='xgboost') train <- agaricus.train test <- agaricus.test

-'''

 In the real world, it would be up to you to make this division between train and test data.
-The way to do it is out of the purpose of this article, however caret package may help.
+The way to do it is out of scope for this article, however caret package may [help](http://topepo.github.io/caret/data-splitting.html).